 Lately Mary and her foster mother, Mrs. J., have been having a number of conflicts about Mary's choice of friends, her wanting to date, and her taking little responsibility for her household duties.

-SS j= !

-NOTZS

-- an infant? - an infant?

-- of a toddler? - child?

-1. On what interaction is Erikson's developmental model
+SS -17 Notes ł ONCE OVER IGHTLY 1.
+On what interaction is Erikson's developmental model focused?
 2. What four organizations have developed standards for child protection and child care which are compatible with Erikson's concepts?

-3. Who are some of the influential theorists and practitioners who have contributed to standards for services to children?

-4. Which are the five developmental stages most commonly used in the consideration of standards for child care?
+3. Who are some of the influential theorists and practition who have contributed to standards for services to childr 4.
+Which are the five developmental stages most commonly us in the consideration of standards for child care?
 5. What happens if children fail to receive the basic care needed at any level?
 6. What are the survival needs of an infant?
 7. What are his developmental needs?
 8. For an infant, what two concepts are important in child action-mother response interaction?

-9. What are four requirements for the competent parent of a

-10. How do a toddler's survival needs compare to those of
+9. What are four requirements for the competent parent of an infant?
+10. How do a toddler's survival needs compare to those of an infant?
 11. What are the developmental needs of a toddler?
 12. Name several characteristics of this period which indicate growth and development.

-13. What are some characteristics of the competent parent

-14. What are the general characteristics of the pre-school
+13. What are some characteristics of the competent parent of a toddler?
+14. What are the general characteristics of the pre-school child?

-(ONCE OVER LIGHTLY CONTINENJ)
+(ONCE OVER LIGHTLY CONTINEDJ)